jagadeesh-dommety/randomreads/Documentation/topics.md

 ## Starwars

 ## Friends
-Joey's Audition Flop That Almost Killed the Show: Matt LeBlanc's botched callback where he tripped over a prop chair, turning panic into the Joey charm that sealed his role—nearly derailing the pilot.
+oey's Audition Flop That Almost Killed the Show: Matt LeBlanc's botched callback where he tripped over a prop chair, turning panic into the Joey charm that sealed his role—nearly derailing the pilot.
 The Pivot Blooper That Broke David Schwimmer: Ross's infamous couch-moving rant where Schwimmer's real frustration cracked up the entire set, spawning a meme that haunted him for years.
 Lisa Kudrow's Endless Laugh Fits with Phoebe's Songs: The "Smelly Cat" outtake where Kudrow's improv giggles infected the cast, turning a simple tune into a 20-take blooper fest.
 Matthew Perry's Prank War on the Set: Chandler's quick wit off-screen, like when Perry hid LeBlanc's script in a pizza box, causing a 30-minute hunt during a Joey monologue.